varunsardana004/Data-Structures/README.md

 # Data-Structures-And-Algorithms

-This repositry covers all data structure algorithms in Java .
+This repository covers all data structure algorithms in Java .